 We require that you make a $350 deposit at the time you submit the behavioral questionnaire, your daily journal, and the veterinary referral.
-Once we have these items, they will be reviewed by both Don and Kate, typically within 5 to 10 business days of its receipt.
+Once we have these items, they will be reviewed by Don, typically within 10 to 14 business days of its receipt.
 At this point, all time spent on your case will be billed at $75/hour which will be deducted from your deposit.
 You will be invoiced for any costs that exceed the deposit.

 The Initial Consultation

 We strongly recommend that all adult family members that live with the dog attend the consultation.
 You will meet with Don, and at the end of the consultation we will review our recommendations verbally and provide you with your pet’s first bottle of Bach Flower Remedies.
 After the consultation, we will prepare a written copy of our recommendations along with handouts to help you implement what we recommend, which we will send you via email.
 This process may be delayed if additional issues come up during the consultation, which were not indicated in the behavior questionnaire.
 We will also send a report to your veterinarian.